frederic-perez/AmE-dictionary/data/dictionary.md

 __polyglot__ _adj, n_ /ˈpɒl iˌglɒt/
 __polyhistor__ _n_ /pol-ee-HIS-tuhr/ A person of great or wide learning.
 Also polyhistorian. _Syn_ polymath
 __polymath__ _n_ :six::hammer: [:scroll: Greek polumathēs : polu-, poly- + manthanein, math-, to learn]
+__polynya__ _n_ A stretch of open water surrounded by ice, esp near the mouths of large rivers, in arctic seas.
 __polystyrene__
 __pomander__ _n_ :two: __1__ (Historical Terms) A mixture of aromatic substances in a sachet or an orange, formerly carried as scent or as a protection against disease.
 __pomegranate__ _n_ :three::hammer: /ˈpɒməgrænɪt/ (pomegranates)